-Hubble, Scout, and Waldo are different in that they sell their own proprietary brands, while popular online marketplaces don’t manufacture lenses at all, but merely sell other company’s brands.
+But Hubble, Scout, and Waldo are different in that they sell their own proprietary brands, while popular online marketplaces typically don’t manufacture lenses at all, but merely sell other company’s brands.
 (Update: Warby Parker now sells other brands in addition to its own, and Hubble has launched ContactsCart, a third-party marketplace not dissimilar to 1 800-CONTACTS with options other than Hubble’s own).

 How do you order lenses from Hubble, Scout by Warby Parker, or Waldo?